mtkennerly/ludusavi-playnite/README.md

 * The backup and restore operations run in the background after you start them.
   You'll get a notification in Playnite when they finish.
 If you try to start another operation before the first one finishes, you'll have to wait.
-* When processing a single game, the plugin will first ask Ludusavi to look it up by name.
-Sometimes, that can fail since Playnite and Ludusavi don't always use the same names, so if Ludusavi doesn't recognize it, and if the game is from Steam, then the plugin will ask again with the game's Steam ID.
-  If that fails too, then you'll get a notification that no data was found.

-  This also applies to the "selected games" context menu option.
-  However, it does not apply to the "all games" main menu option.
+* When processing specific games via the context menu, the plugin will try to look them up a few ways, in this order of precedence:

+  * Steam ID (if applicable)
+  * Title
+  * Normalized title (if enabled in the plugin settings)
+    * For example, "Some Game: Special Edition (2022)" normalizes to just "Some Game".

+  Playnite and Ludusavi don't always use the same name for each game, so that's why these fallbacks are needed.
+  If a match is found with a different name than in Playnite, then the notification will include `Playnite Title (↪ Ludusavi Title)`.
+* After doing a full backup/restore of all games, you can click the notification to see the list.
+  There, "+" denotes a newly found game, and "Δ" denotes a game whose saves have changed.
 * For backups, the plugin always sets Ludusavi's `--merge` flag.
 This way, if you back up saves for one game, it will not interfere with any backups you may have for another game.
-* Only one set of save backups is kept for each game.
-If you decide that you'd like to archive a particular set of backups, simply copy them to an external drive or cloud storage.
 * Although Ludusavi only knows about PC games by default, you can add custom entries in Ludusavi for non-PC games if you'd like.
 The plugin provides a setting to either look up those custom entries by the game's name on its own